As an Amazon Associate I earn from qualifying purchases.

 How To Use A Knife Or Scoring Tool To Resize A Box

-Step 1: Measure down on each corner and make a mark.
+Step 1: Measure down each corner and make a mark.
 Score from corner to corner with your resizing tool.
 Use a medium level of pressure you are puncturing well through the first layer of cardboard.

 Step 2: Score all four sides making sure that your lines are as straight as possible.
 You might want to make extra guidelines (I’ve used a pencil) to make sure you’re on track.
 If your lines aren’t straight you’ll have a hard time bending the flaps down and properly closing the box.